At a Glance

-How to Set up Discover needs and frustrations
+How to set up Discover needs and frustrations

 1. Quick Answer Inputs

-From the template gallery, click the Quick Answers filter.
+From the Template gallery, click the Quick Answers filter.

 Next, find and select Discover needs and frustrations.

 Important: You must start the short description with a verb ending in -ing.
 The description is added to a pre-written sentence, so it's a good practice to use a lowercase letter for the first word and not end with a period or other punctuation.
-Quick Answers converts your description into the test questions, so the wording you enter is what participants see.
+Quick Answers converts your description into the test questions, so the wording you enter is what contributors see.

 Some examples include:

-- booking a flight becomes: Describe your most recent experience booking a flight.
+- "booking a flight" is converted to "Describe your most recent experience booking a flight"

-- running becomes: Describe your most recent experience running.
+- "running" becomes "Describe your most recent experience running"

-- paying the bills becomes: Describe your most recent experience paying the bills.
+- "paying the bills" becomes "Describe your most recent experience paying the bills"

-Then name your test so it’s easy to recognize from other tests on the dashboard.
+Then name your test so that the test is easy to recognize and pick out from others on the Dashboard.